To file a car accident claim in Ohio, you must:

-If you do not file within the statutory deadline, the defendant would have grounds to request your case’s dismissal, which could bar you from pursuing compensation.
+If you do not file within the statute of limitations deadline, the defendant would have grounds to request your case’s dismissal, which could bar you from pursuing compensation.
 Your lawyer will identify your case’s filing deadline and take appropriate actions to avoid this outcome.

 Contact Our Office Today to Learn More About Filing Claims for Car Accidents

-If you would like help filing your car accident claim in Ohio, you can work with a car accident lawyer from the Fitch Law Firm LLC.
+If you would like help filing your traffic accident claim in Ohio, you can work with a car accident lawyer from the Fitch Law Firm LLC.
 We handle auto accident cases of all types, whether your case involves a truck driver, bicyclist, motorcyclist, or some other vehicle.
-In addition, we can review all insurance policies involved and pursue compensation on your behalf.
+In addition, we can review all insurance policies involved and pursue fair compensation for this traumatic experience.

 The Next Call You Make